Thursday, October 30, 2025

 4. Draw half of a pumpkin against the edge of an orange rectangle.

-5. Draw one eye, half of a mouth and a nose and cut out with a cutting blade.
+5. Draw one eye, half of a mouth and a nose and cut out with a cutting knife.

 7. Paste the half orange pumpkin against the edge of a black rectangle.
 Paste eye and mouth on the opposite side of the pumpkin.